Environmental and Social Impact

 How we address this: For the items crafted in-store or by the artists we carry, we work with vendors who use recycled metals, such as Hoover & Strong, or ethically sourced precious metals, such as the alluvial gold used in the rings crafted by Ash Hilton.

 Diamonds and Gemstones

 You have likely heard the story of "blood diamonds", which have been used to pay for war and genocide in Sierra Leone, Angola, and the Democratic Republic of Congo.
 While those social impacts alone should make you think about the source of your stones, there are environmental issues and other negative impacts on local communities with mining gemstones just as there are with metal mining.

 How we address this: When it comes to diamonds and gemstones, there are a few options we suggest to ensure you are getting a stone with minimal negative impacts.
 One of the first is to use an heirloom or recycled stone.
 This can be something from your own family or another piece of jewelry you already own.
 We also work with a selection of vendors that carry recycled stones which were removed from other pieces of jewelry.
 These can be a great option as many of these stones are not only a better social and environmental choice but they are often more unique stones.

-Lastly, we often suggest people consider lab-grown diamonds and gemstones, which have the same physical, chemical, and optical characteristics as their natural counterparts—even trained gemologists often can't tell the difference.
+Lastly, we suggest customers consider lab-grown gemstones, which have the same physical, chemical, and optical characteristics as their natural counterparts but are created in labs.